2sic/2sxc-docs/2sxc Docs Generator/basics/configuration/index.md

 A view can have Views-Settings which apply to all uses of this View.
 Since View-Settings could be re-used in various views, the concept more open than _App Settings_, meaning that you could re-use both the content-type as well as the settings data.

-In Razor you can access this on the dynamic `CmsContext.View.Settings` object.
+In Razor you can access this on the dynamic `CmsContext.View.Settings` object or use the `Settings` [object which consolidates all possible settings](xref:NetCode.DynamicCode.Objects.Settings).

-_New in 2sxc 12.02_

 ### View Resources

 A view can have Views-Resources which apply to all uses of this View.
 Since View-Resources could be re-used in various views, the concept more open than _App Resouces_, meaning that you could re-use both the content-type as well as the resources data.

-In Razor you can access this on the dynamic `CmsContext.View.Resources` object.
+In Razor you can access this on the dynamic `CmsContext.View.Resources` object or use the `Resources` object which consolidates all possible resources.

-_New in 2sxc 12.02_

 ---